 Unable to resist the call of crêpes, I watched as our waiter drizzled them with Grand Marnier before setting the entire plate on fire.
 And since I hadn’t exceeded my sugar intake for the day by threefold yet, I sampled an Irish Coffee, the best cocktail during our entire time in Paris.

 We ended up lounging at the Brasserie du Quai over lunch and then drinks for several hours, content to simply sit and soak in the romantic sights of the streets of Paris.
 As daylight finally started to fade, we began our short trek back downriver, stopping occasionally to see paintings lined up along the sidewalk from local artists.

 In less than an hour, we would board Le Calife for a luxury dinner cruise along the ever romantic Seine, passing beneath Notre Dame and the sparkling Eiffel Tower.

-Our love lock on Pont Neuf might not survive, but Paris truly is the City of Love!UPDATE 09/2018: Officials in Paris have removed the love locks from Pont Neuf & nearby bridges.
+Our love lock on Pont Neuf might not survive, but Paris truly is the City of Love!UPDATE 09/2018: Officials in Paris have removed the locks of love from Pont Neuf and nearby bridges.
 Visitors are no longer allowed to put locks on any bridge in Paris.
 Writing on the new glass panels is straight-up vandalism.
-Just don't!Click To Tweet
+Don't do it!Click To Tweet